Françoise Mouly: Raw Books

-In 1978, she founded Raw Books & Graphics, a name settled on in part because of its small-operation feel, and part because it was reminiscent of Mad magazine.
+In 1978, Mouly founded Raw Books & Graphics, a name settled on in part because of its small-operation feel, and because it was reminiscent of Mad magazine.
 Mouly worked from an aesthetic inspired in part by the Russian Constructivists, who brought a design sense to everyday objects.
 Raw Books began by publishing postcards and prints by artists such as underground cartoonist Bill Griffith and Dutch cartoonist Joost Swarte.
 More ambitious projects included art objects such as the Zippy-Scope, a cardboard device with to watch a comic strip rolled up on a film spool, featuring Griffth's character Zippy the Pinhead.
 Some projects were more commercial, such as the annual Streets of SoHo Map and Guide, whose advertising revenue financed much of Raw Books.

 Having in this way honed her publishing skills, Mouly's ambition turned to magazine publication.
-Spiegelman was at first reluctant, jaded from his experience at Arcade, but agreed on New Year's Eve 1979 to co-edit.
+Spiegelman was at first reluctant, jaded from his experience at Arcade, but agreed to co-edit in 1979.
 The magazine was to provide an outlet for the kinds of comics that had difficulty finding a publisher in the US, in particular younger cartoonists who fit neither the superhero nor the underground mold, and European cartoonists who did not fit the sex-and-sci-fi appetites of Heavy Metal fans.

-In the midst of a commercial and artistic fallow period in the American comics industry, the lavishly-printed, 10+1/2 × 14+1/8 in first issue of Raw appeared in July 1980.
+In the midst of a commercial and artistic fallow period in the American comics industry, the lavishly printed, 10+1/2 × 14+1/8 in first issue of Raw appeared in July 1980.
 Its production values resulted in a $3.50 cover price, several times the going prices for comics, either mainstream or underground.
 Among the comics it contained was the only strip Mouly herself was to produce, "Industry News and Review No. 6", an autobiographical strip in which she contemplates her late-1970s anxieties and thoughts of suicide.
 Other strips in the eclectic anthology included an example of the early 20th-century newspaper strip Dream of the Rarebit Fiend by Winsor McCay, and an excerpt from Manhattan by contemporary French cartoonist Jacques Tardi.
 To comics academic Jeet Heer, Raw was "a singular mixture of visual diversity and thematic unity".
 Each issue contained a broad variety of styles linked by a common theme, be it urban despair, suicide, or a vision of America through foreign eyes.
 The best-known work to run in Raw was a serialization of Spiegelman's graphic novel Maus, which ran as an insert for the duration of the magazine from the December 1980 second issue.